Table of Contents

-Since COGS is an expense, it helps you monitor your revenues, gross margins, and profitability in a given month.
+Since Costs of goods sold is an expense, it helps you monitor your revenues, gross margins, and profitability in a given month.
 Accounting for the cost of goods sold gives more accurate control over the inventory.
 It is used to recognize the most profitable products, develop a competitive pricing strategy, and control inventory costs.

 Figuring out the most profitable ASINs

 Costs of goods sold is the component of your sale price.
 Therefore, the higher the COGS, the lower the profit.
 By tracking the Cost of goods sold, you can pick out the most profitable items and adjust your marketing campaigns to advertise these ASINs.
 On the other hand, you should look into your strategies with the items that bring low profit.

 As far as COGS is the cost of doing business, this metric helps sellers estimate their bottom line.
 If it is high, net income is low, and the business will generate less profit.

 You can adjust your price compared to the competition without making red figures.
 At the same time, you’ll ensure that you cover your expenses.

 COGS helps you be savvy about your inventory.
 It’s important to keep your Costs of goods sold low to generate a higher profit.
 Also, it helps determine inventory expenses for tax reporting.
 You should see what you address as COGS since it lowers your taxes.

 A seller purchased inventory for $20,000 at the beginning of the year and an additional inventory of $10,000 3 months later.
 At the end of the year, the leftover inventory is $3,000.